-Donald Trump ‘Rattled’ As Robert Mueller Will Expose ‘Crimes And Lies’ Of Ex-Campaign Boss On Friday: NBC News
+Donald Trump 'Rattled' As Robert Mueller Will Expose 'Crimes And Lies' Of Ex-Campaign Boss On Friday: NBC Newss

 “We know that Mueller knows Manafort lied, and we know that Mueller will prove those lies to the court ‘in detail’ in his filing this week,” wrote CNN legal analyst Elie Honig.
 “We soon should know who Manafort tried to protect, what crimes those people committed with Manafort (or to Manafort’s knowledge), and what proof Mueller has of those crimes.”

 Whether one of the people “Manafort tried to protect” was Trump remains unclear, but is expected to be revealed in Mueller’s Friday filing.
-And while it is not yet clear whether the Flynn and Cohen documents will be placed under seal, the Manafort revelations will be public, according to Peter Carr, a spokesperson for Mueller, in an interview with Yahoo!
+And while it is not yet clear whether the Cohen documents will be placed under seal, the Manafort revelations will be public, according to Peter Carr, a spokesperson for Mueller, in an interview with Yahoo!
 News — though Carr added that some portions of the document may be blacked out for national security reasons.

+NBC News also reported Monday that the Flynn document due to be filed by Mueller on Tuesday will also be public.